UCDglobalchange/GitHub/README.md

 ---

-## 5. Clone the GitHub Repository to Your Local Machine
+## 5. Clone the GitHub Repository to FARM (or to Your Local Machine)

 ```bash
 git clone git@github.com:UCDglobalchange/test-repo.git